Tuesday, 29 April 2008

 Anyway back to the Italian elections.
 Suddenly people seem distrustful of small parties and small leaders, each of whom gets a few seats and then tries to influence the government.
 At least I hope so, and that everyone would vote for a main party that can govern the country.

 Still some of the posters are really funny.
-Like this one from northern league, that is the nationalist party of the north of Italy, that does not want emigrants.
-There poster has a red Indian on it.
+Like this one from Northern League, that is the nationalist party of the north of Italy, that does not want immigrants.
+Their poster has a red Indian on it.

 Ms. Santanché, prime ministerial candidate of extreme right, snubbed by Berlusconi, reacted by saying "He wants me to give it to him but I am not, he can dream and die for it."
 Mr. Berlusconi himself, famous for putting his foot in his mouth every so often, has been trying to keep a check on himself this time.
 Last time he had announced that for the elections, for one month he was going to give up sex, implying that nearing seventy, he was still having it regularly and thus not too old to be a prime minister.

-But it is the pornostars who catch attention every time during elections.
-Ilona Staller & Moana Pozzi, both pornostars were parliament members for the radical parties almost a decade ago.
-Both had scandalised for refusing to give up their wayward ways even after entering the parliament by continuing their work in hardcore porn, saying that it was their job and they had every rtight to go on with it.
+But it is the porno-stars who catch attention every time during elections.
+Ilona Staller & Moana Pozzi, both porno-stars were parliament members for the radical parties almost a decade ago.
+Both had scandalised for refusing to give up their wayward ways even after entering the parliament by continuing their work in hardcore porn, saying that it was their job and they had every right to go on with it.
 At least Moana was intelligent and able to speak articulately!
-Now we have Ms. Milly D'Abbraccio, another porn star standing for the socialist party.
-Her poster in Rome created some more scandal.
+Now we have Ms. Milly D'Abbraccio, another porn-star standing for the socialist party.
+Her poster in Rome has created some more scandal.

 Veltroni and Prodi were in Bologna the other day.
 Veltroni has choosen the slogan of Barack Obama, "Si può fare", it can be done.
 Initially all surveys showed the predictions that Berlusconi was ahead by ten points.
 Now Veltroni is going around saying that he is the new thing in Italian politics, he is running alone, no arrangements with any party and he has been elected by the people and he is young, only 54.
 Berlusconi is dismissive.

-And this time PD, democratic party is proposing industrials and professionals as candidates, not just union leaders and mechanics.
+And this time PD, the Democratic party is proposing industrialists and professionals as candidates, not just union leaders and mechanics.
 So what will happen in the elections?
 We are all waiting to discover.

 PS: Maybe Mayawati can ask for a ban on Zappatero?
-It means "shoe-maker" or a mochi.
+His name literally means Mochi or a "shoe-maker".

 Tuesday, 1 April 2008